 Promote social cohesion and a culture of non-violence, particularly in communities facing the heaviest burdens;

-Note on PPE: Guidance on the rational use of PPE, including both clinical and community activities, available on the .
+Note on PPE: As per WHO recommendations, contact and droplet precautions must be applied during care for patients with suspected, probable and confirmed COVID-19.
+Importantly, it is not recommended to reuse PPE or to use gloves in settings where they are not needed.
+Depending on the type, masks can be used to protect healthy persons or to prevent onward transmission.
+Medical masks are necessary for anyone suspected or confirmed of having COVID-19 or awaiting viral laboratory tests, when in the presence of others.
+Guidance on the rational use of PPE, including both clinical and community activities, as well as guidance on mask use in the context of COVID-19, are available on the Health Help Desk.

 CONSIDERATIONS FOR SCALING-UP RED CROSS RED CRESCENT CLINICAL RESPONSE